Tight turning controls

 The John Deere E160 is noisy, as many lawn mowers are.
 We chose to wear protective earbuds in order to keep the noise at a minimum.
 Still, we were able to hear people shouting over the machine’s noise, which is ideal for safety.

 John Deere is thinking two steps ahead when it comes to safety.
-The company designed an auto-kill feature that shuts off the machine’s blades and stalls the mower if you back up without engaging the reverse implement option.
+The company designed an auto-kill feature that shuts off the machine’s blades and stalls the mower if you mow in reverse without engaging the reverse implement option.
 You can override this, however, by stopping the machine’s motion and pressing the reverse button on the left side of the steering wheel.
-Then, you’ll be able to back up (at a max speed of 3.2 miles per hour).
-The machine will not reverse unless you do this.
+Then, you’ll be able to mow in reverse (at a max speed of 3.2 miles per hour).
+The machine will not mow in reverse unless you do this.

 The reverse pedal is directly beside the forward (gas) pedal on the right side of the machine.
 The pedals are in an opposite place of car pedals, so you may have to pay close attention at first to make sure you’ve got your foot in the right position.
 The brake pedal is on the left side of the mower.